AlexJReid/blog/content/posts/monoblok/index.md

 It's export-only: publishes whose subject matches any `:export` filter are forwarded to the remote cluster, everything else stays local.
 Local subscribers are served before the forward, so edge consumers don't wait on the uplink.

-Back to Peter's rental fleet: the RRPiin each car keeps running its conditioning rules locally, and the bridge forwards only `car.*.*.stable` and `car.*.*.alert` up to the office NATS cluster.
-Raw PIDs still never cross the 5G link, but now the uplink target is a proper cluster with persistence and replication rather than whatever the office happens to have running.
+Back to Peter's rental fleet: the Pi in each car keeps running its conditioning rules locally, and the bridge forwards only `car.*.*.stable` and `car.*.*.alert` up to the office NATS cluster.
+Raw PIDs still never cross the 5G link, but now the uplink target is a proper cluster with persistence and replication.

 ## Using patchbay with Claude Code